stanfordnlp/pyreft/README.md

 **pyReFT** supports

-- Fine tuning any pretrained LMs on Hugging Face with ReFT
+- Fine tuning any pretrained LMs on HuggingFace with ReFT

 - Setting ReFT hyperparameters via configs

-- Sharing the fine-tuned results easily to Hugging Face
+- Sharing the fine-tuned results easily to HuggingFace

 > [!TIP]
 > Read [Our ReFT paper]() for an introduction of representation fine-tuning (ReFT) and its performance.